 Then, I attached the furring strip to the top and bottom of my contact paper chalkboard using finishing nails into the corner studs.

 Once I seasoned the chalkboard, the seam was almost invisible!

 The wood on the bottom works perfectly to hold a piece of chalk.

 This was so super easy, and Wesley loves it!

-Next, I want to add a roll of butcher paper to the wall to pull down for coloring, along with some cups for chalk and crayons!
+Next, I hope to add a roll of butcher paper to the wall to pull down for coloring, along with some cups for chalk and crayons!